 And the bottle opener was a gift from our neighbor, Dan Miller.
 He purchased it from a blacksmith at a market while he was in Prague this past summer.
 It is a one-of-a-kind design handmade by a true artisan.
 It was a nice surprise and also a great addition to my eclectic bar cart.

 This photo shows how delicious these cocktails will look when you are serving them to your guests.
 They are easy to make as well.

 Bottled water is a basic element for any bar cart, so for that reason I included it, but I like the bubbly stuff, so that is what I added.

 Tequila Mockingbird is a great gift for a book lover who enjoys a good cocktail and a good laugh.

 No holiday decor is complete without a wreath.
 Therefore, I added a pretty boxwood wreath with a red bow.
 Additionally, I added fresh holly that I cut from a bush in my yard.
 I purchased very little for the Holiday Bar Cart.
 I like to upcycle and remix items to use all year.

 The Holiday Home Tour continues to the next two bloggers’ posts.
 You do not want to miss their tours since they are both unique and inspiring.
-Next stop on the tour is Southern Yankee DIY by my friend Lia.
-She has a lovely home filled with holiday decor such as: gingerbread houses, beautiful scroll from her Mother, and so much you are going to love.
+The next stop on the tour is Southern Yankee DIY by my friend Lia.
+She has a lovely home filled with holiday decors such as gingerbread houses, beautiful scrolls from her Mother, and so much you are going to love.
 Then, the tour continues with my friend Denise’s home.
-On her blog, Swellegant Life, she make our mouths water with elegant with craft cocktails and gourmet party fare.
+On her blog, Swellegant Life, she makes our mouths water with elegance with craft cocktails and gourmet party fare.
 You will not believe her beautiful desserts.
 Bon appetit!

 Merriest Holiday Season,